vagrod/zara-rust/README.md

 - Warmth and wetness levels (and optional "side effects" to control them)
 - Injuries (w/fluent), their treatment with appliances (like injections/bandages/splints/etc)
 - More death events (vitals death, suffocation, starvation, thirst, etc)
+- Checking crafting recipe for resources availability
+- Actual getting new item from a crafting combination and spending resources on it

 The demo is built with `termion` which seems like does not support Windows.
 Maybe later I'll try find another solution for the demo "UI".